Creating an Open Network

 Select APs

-specific AP groups to activate this network on specific AP groups
+groups to activate the network on specific AP groups, including any

-After APs not assigned to any group are selected, VLAN and Radio Band options are displayed:
+Click the APs not assigned to any group checkbox; the VLAN and Radio Band options are displayed:

 Select Specific AP Groups